Sessions A and B are held in person in Columbia in conjunction with the Association's

 Municipal Governance and Policy

-There are many complexities in the law related to the authority of a municipal council.
-Explore the legislative source of municipal authority, the meaning of the term "Home Rule," and how to effectively implement municipal policies.
+Laws governing municipal authority in South Carolina are complex.
+Explore the legislative source of municipal authority, the meaning of the term "Home Rule," and how to implement effective municipal policies.

 Municipal Economic Development